 Denture pain is a common occurrence especially after the placement of new dentures.
 The soreness typically lasts for a while until the mouth is fully healed.
 The healing process commonly takes place between 2 to 10 months depending on your body’s ability to heal.
 Do you feel pain under your dentures?
 Keep reading as we discuss the best ways to deal with denture irritation.
+If you feel more discomfort, you can visit Boutique Dental Care’s clinic in Chatswood today.

 Causes of Denture Pain